-- ▶ It was first demonstrated by Linus Pauling, a noble laurate. - ▶ It is a spiral structure which is mostly right handed and is formed due to hydrogen bonding between C=O group a peptide bond of nth amino acid with peptide bond of (n+4)th amino. - It is present more in hair and nail proteins called keratin which are stretchable.
+It is a spiral structure which is mostly right handed and is formed due to hydrogen bonding between C=O group, a peptide bond of nth amino acid with peptide bond of (n+4) th amino.

+☐ It is present more in hair and nail proteins called keratin which are stretchable.
 Ex: Horn or Hooves of animals.